 With its thin, brown layer of crust and light, white insides, this bread is always a hit.

-The Amish do many things right, but one of the things they do best is bake bread.
+The Amish do many things right (like this Amish sugar cream pie!), but one of the things they do best is bake bread.

 People pay obscene sums of money for an authentic loaf of Amish sweet bread.

 But now that you have this recipe, you won’t have to be one of them because you can make your own.
 It’s only slightly sweet, but it’s thick, soft, and delicious.